(309) 555-0100

 3

 Radon system installation is for visitors who've moved past the general "should I do something" question and are already thinking about the physical system.
 You probably have a test result.
 You may have already read about mitigation.
-Now you want to understand what installation actually involves for a Peoria-area property — foundation conditions, fan placement, vent routing, electrical access, and what happens after the system goes in.
+Now you want to understand what installation actually involves for a Peoria property — foundation conditions, fan placement, vent routing, electrical access, and what happens after the system goes in.

 When to request this service